 The muscles responsible for internally rotating the shoulder are the Pectoralis Major (pic below), Latissimus Dorsi, Teres Major, Deltoid and the Subscapularis.

-Their tendons on average are 58 mm long, as a comparison the Achilles tendon is 120 mm.
+Their tendons on average are 58 mm long, as a comparison, the Achilles tendon is 120 mm.
 When we just look at the length however we only get a 2D look at something which real life is 3D.
-One of the main reason that these tendons can store and release so much energy is because of it cross sectional area (CSA) which gives us an idea of the tendon’s girth.
+One of the main reason that these tendons can store and release so much energy is due to its cross-sectional area (CSA) which gives us an idea of the tendon’s girth.
 By comparison this group of internal rotators has a CSA of 3.6-5 times larger than that of either the Achilles Tendon or the Patellar tendon (48mm) in the knee which are both used to store and release elastic energy when jumping.
 This gives these short tendons more volume that they need to exchange the high amounts of energy when the forearm is laid back into ER right before it springs into IR at speeds in excess of 7,500 deg/sec.

-To highlight how these tendons are designed for throwing read the hypothesis from Dr. Roach whose study on human evolution and throwing I’ve be referencing for the last two articles.
+To highlight how these tendons are designed for throwing read the hypothesis from Dr. Roach whose study on human evolution and throwing I’ve been referencing for the last two articles.

 These short but thick tendons are made for the fast action of throwing but this is just an observation about humans in general.
 We should know by now that not everyone’s the same and there is sure to be some variation in both the length and CSA of these tendons from person to person allow some to have naturally gifted arms.